-The Backlog MCP Server is an implementation that integrates with the Backlog API, allowing Claude to interact with your Backlog projects, issues, and wikis through the Model Context Protocol (MCP).
-This server acts as a bridge between Claude and your Backlog workspace.
+The Backlog MCP Server is an implementation that integrates with the Backlog API, allowing you to interact with Backlog projects, issues, and wikis through the Model Context Protocol (MCP).
+It provides a structured way to perform operations like retrieving, adding, updating, and deleting various Backlog resources.

 :